-Peel Regional Police say Mississauga's fire chief, the city's mayor and an investigator from the Official of the Fire Marshall of Ontario will be among those at a news conference set for this afternoon.
+Peel Regional Police say Mississauga's fire chief, the city's mayor and an investigator from the province's Office of the Fire Marshal will be among those at a news conference set for this afternoon.

 Two people were killed and nine others were injured in the June 28 blast that rained debris all over a Mississauga neighbourhood, forcing hundreds from their homes.

 Police identified two bodies found in the wreckage at the core of the blast as Robert Nadler and Dianne Page, both 55 years old.